 Clémentine Vaultier dives into various media, sources, languages and fields of knowledge to weave her network of porous practices.
 She collects, creates and organises in porosity with others material, narratives and events, discussions around objects and research.
 Vaultier explores social and ritualistic realms, through dynamics of fluidity, transmission, commons, empathy, care, hospitality...

-In the context of her master degree at KASK Gent (2017-2019), she initiated an artistic research on warmth and heat, looking at them as both physical and social phenomenons, combining facts and fictions within an extensive and explorative process.
+In the context of her master degree at KASK Gent (2017-2019), she initiated an artistic research on warmth, looking at it as both physical and social phenomenons, combining facts and fictions within an extensive and explorative process.

 Can you feel the heat now?! approaches the practice of collective ceramic firing, taking the wood kiln as a hot point to gravitate around.
 Within this framework, Vaultier collects and produces both artistic and anthropological data to look at how we raise, use and diffuse warmth.
 The proposal anchors these theoretic points of interest in a tangible case study: a recently rediscovered wood kiln in Boitsfort that is no longer in use, and its potential restoration.
 The project proposes to gather people around discursive events on this specific ceramic oven and site.
 The project follows Vaultier’s methodology of research on warmth, questioning production of common resources, and gathering the worlds of ceramics, performance, community, and pedagogy around the fire.

-Vaultier’s project moreover asks: how can a collective production tool such as this kiln become a place to experiment with participation, commons and democracy? - thus reflecting on the oven’s role within its territory and surrounding community.
+Vaultier’s project moreover asks: how can a collective production tool such as this kiln become a place to experiment with participation? - thus reflecting on the oven’s role within its territory and surrounding community.

 Often, Vaultier’s subjects of interest are object-based, taken as material witnesses to trigger the unfolding of stories.
 Through observation of (art) history and iconography, architecture, ceramics, geology or food preparation, through drawings, photos, scans or transcripts of discussions, she creates and collects material and articulates narratives revolving around interests such as fluidity, transmission, common, empathy, care, hospitality…